 If you want to change the color of your flowers, simply adjust the pH level by adding either lime or sulfur accordingly before applying any fertilizer.
 Some specialized hydrangea fertilizers even have them mixed right in for a one-step application.

-Tips for applying fertilizer to Endless Summer hydrangeas:
+Tips for applying fertilizer

-Always read product labels carefully before application as different types may require different amounts or methods of application; some may need watering immediately after application while others do not need water at all.
-Avoid getting any fertilizer on leaves as this could burn them – instead focus on applying it directly into soil near roots where it can be absorbed quickly without causing damage above ground.
+Always read product labels carefully before application, as different types may require different amounts or methods of application; some may need watering immediately after application, while others do not need water at all.
+Avoid getting any fertilizer on leaves as this could burn them – instead, focus on applying it directly into soil near roots where it can be absorbed quickly without causing damage above ground.

-Make sure not to overdo it – just because one bag says “apply once a month” doesn’t mean that’s necessarily required for your individual soil conditions.
+Make sure not to overdo it – just because one bag says “apply once a month” doesn’t mean that it’s necessarily required for your individual soil conditions.
 More is not better when it comes to fertilizer, as it can burn plants, pollute groundwater, and waste money.
 Err on the side of caution unless you have specific instructions from a soil test or are observing signs of nutrient deficiency.

 Best fertilizer for blue flowers on Endless Summer hydrangeas